Overview

 Define objectives and constraints

-Delivery-focused work starts by clarifying the owner’s budget, schedule, procurement risk, and approval path so early decisions reflect the realities of the project.
+We start by clarifying the owner's budget, schedule, procurement risk, and approval path so early decisions reflect the realities of the project.
+For Baytown area projects this includes a review of the local permit process, utility provider coordination requirements, and any TCEQ stormwater compliance obligations that affect the project timeline.

 Build the execution plan